eat-your-glory/pojavlauncherteam.github.io/LOCAL-MODE.md

 # Offline mode is going places.

-Offline mode/cracked mod is now completely removed from the launcher.But you can still create offline account but you willn't be able to play Minecraft.For that you need Microsoft/Mojang account that has purchased the Minecraft Java edition.
+Offline mode/cracked mode is now completely removed from the launcher.
+You can still create offline account, but you'll not be able to play Minecraft.
+For that you'll still need a Microsoft account that has purchased Minecraft Java Edition.

 **Pojavlauncher does't support any type of piracy or related action.**

 ### To purchase Minecraft [Click Here](https://www.minecraft.net/).

-## Don't tell anyone
-If you still want to play minecraft for free [Click Here](https://www.minecraft.net/en-us/get-minecraft)